fullstackgada/storedprocedure-function-interactive/README.md

-# 🔧 Special Functions Interactive Demo with Jethalal & Babita
+# 🏪 Stored Procedure vs Function Interactive Demo with Jethalal & Bhide

-A fun, Hindi-based, and interactive guide to **Special Functions** in Functional Programming, featuring **Jethalal** and **Babita** from _TMKOC_.
-This demo visually explains special function concepts using real-world analogies, code examples, and hands-on testing.
+A fun, Hindi-based, and interactive guide to **Stored Procedures** and **Functions** in SQL/Databases, featuring **Jethalal** and **Bhide** from _TMKOC_.
+This demo visually and practically explains the difference between stored procedures and functions using real-world analogies, code examples, and hands-on database testing.

 🔗 **Live Demo:** [storedprocedure-function-fullstackgad](https://storedprocedure-function-fullstackgad.netlify.app/)